warren/perdicis-notes/content/2023-11-25 - On disability and being injured away from home.md

 #publish
 Written [[2023-11-25]].
 Part of [[Musings on philosophy]].

-I got a herniated disc yesterday morning, on my birthday.
-I had been deadlifting in the hotel gym when suddenly, pop! , standing hurts a _LOT_; time to lie down for a quick minute / hour / possibly the rest of this week.
+I got a herniated disc yesterday morning on my birthday.
+I had been deadlifting in a hotel gym when suddenly, pop! standing hurts a _LOT_; time to lie down for a quick minute / hour / rest of this week.

-How symbolic it is to Google "back pain" instantly after turning 26 (my late 20s![^1]).
+How symbolic it is to Google "back pain" right after turning 26 (officially my late 20s![^1]).
 Some cosmic force must have been waiting until now to deliver that punchline.
-Gotta say I don't find it very funny from down here.
+I don't find it very funny from down here though.

 ![[20231124_191040-COLLAGE.jpg]]
 _In the morning, I walk on 0 legs.
 In the afternoon, also 0.
 In the evening, still 0.
 Are there any in-network doctors in my area?_

-Anyways.
-Having been floor-ridden for 24+ hours, I reflect on several things...
+Anyways, having been floor-ridden for 24+ hours, I reflect on several things...

 ### On disability and gratefulness
 My biggest takeaway from yesterday is that **the sensation of loss is a whole lot more vivid than the sensation of having or even gaining \[the thing you lost].**